chrisamiller/docker-copycat/README.md

 # docker-copycat
-docker image for the R copyCat package
+docker image for the R copyCat package (genomic copy number analysis in R)